benkeyben/10alytics_air_realtor/README.md

   -  Community and Documentation: Stay engaged with the community for support; supplement with additional resources if official documentation lacks clarity.

 ## Conclusion
 I hope you find it enjoyable.
-If you encounter any issues or have questions about the project or suggestions for improvement, please feel free to leave a comment or send me a direct message on Twitter or Linkedin.
+If you encounter any issues or have questions about the project or suggestions for improvement, please feel free to leave a comment or send me a direct message on Twitter or [LinkedIn](https://www.linkedin.com/in/benjamin-yankey-570b7a158).